2005 Australian Formula Ford Championship

 The 2005 Australian Formula Ford Championship was an Australian motor racing competition for Formula Ford racing cars.
 Contested as the 2005 Ford Racing Australian Formula Ford Championship, it was recognised by the Confederation of Australian Motor Sport (CAMS) as a National Championship.
 The championship, which was administered by Formula Ford Australia Inc., was the 36th Australian national series for Formula Fords and the 13th to be contested under the Australian Formula Ford Championship name.

 The championship was won by Daniel Elliott driving a Van Diemen RF05 for Fastlane Racing.

+Teams and drivers

+The following teams and drivers contested the 2005 Australian Formula Ford Championship.
+All teams were Australian-registered.